WHAT TO LOOK FOR IN A PET PORTRAIT ARTIST

 Credentials aren’t everything, but they aren’t nothing either

-Professional affiliations, exhibitions, and awards don’t guarantee you’ll love an artist’s style, but they do indicate commitment to craft and accountability within the industry.
+Professional affiliations, exhibitions, and awards don’t guarantee you’ll love an artist’s style, but they do show long-term commitment to the craft and the industry.

 An artist who has invested years in learning, refining, and teaching their craft is more likely to deliver work that holds up over time, both technically and artistically.